A quick learner and natural leader, Lauren Esveld didn’t need a college education to get ahead.

 Starbucks chose ASU as its educational partner for two primary reasons: First, the university is committed to access for all academically qualified students, regardless of their socioeconomic circumstances.
 Second, ASU has one of the best online education programs in the world, taught by the same faculty who teach on its campuses, and it has the experience and scale to support students with a variety of interests through a broad selection of degree programs.

 Partners admitted to ASU as a junior or senior will earn full tuition reimbursement to complete their bachelor’s degree.
-Freshmen and sophomores will be eligible for a partial tuition scholarship and need-based financial aid toward two years of full-time study.
+First-year students and sophomores will be eligible for a partial tuition scholarship and need-based financial aid toward two years of full-time study.
 Nearly 70 percent of partners enrolled through the Starbucks College Achievement Plan are continuing their education at the junior or senior level.
 In addition to financial support, Starbucks partners will have a dedicated enrollment coach, financial aid counselor and academic adviser.

 “ASU is thrilled to welcome more than 1,000 Starbucks partners to the Sun Devil family.
 They come from nearly every state and their presence will greatly enrich our student body,” said ASU President Michael Crow.
 “The new university model that we are pioneering at ASU is focused on inclusivity and degree completion, and we are proud that this public-private partnership will enable Starbucks partners to achieve the dream of a college degree and the lifetime of advantages that an ASU education provides.”